reubenharry/website/content/maths/Analysis.md

 ## Analysis

 Analysis is the careful building up of the concepts needed to talk about infinitesimal change.
-Often, calculus can be used without diving into analytic details, but it's often useful.
+Not always a requisite for actually using calculus.

 ### Sequence